-In order to identify the challenges and the context surrounding them, we conducted interviews with representatives of 10 companies, within 3 different industries, operating ICSs.
-These are also known as ICS asset owners.
+In order to identify the challenges and the context surrounding them, we conducted interviews with representatives of 10 companies, within 3 different industries.
+These industries were oil and gas, food and beverage, and electricity generation and distribution.
+The companies can be referred to as ICS asset owners as they all owned and operated ICSs in operation.
 Through analysis of the interviews, we seek to answer the following research question: What are the challenges with regards to cybersecurity for ICS asset owners?